pivlab/annual_review_of_biomedical_data_science/manuscript.md

 Proximity-based methods, such as MAGMA, have been widely used to link GWAS variants to nearby genes based on physical distance [@doi:10.1371/journal.pcbi.1004219].
 However, these methods may not consider long-range acting SNPs, such as the variants in the *FTO* locus that are associated with obesity, which have been shown to influence the *IRX3* gene through long-range interactions [@doi:10.1038/nature13138].
 While useful, proximity-based approaches may miss causal genes if they are not the closest ones.
-Transcriptome-wide association studies (TWAS) have proven effective by linking genetic variants to gene expression, thereby enhancing our ability to identify putatively causal genes for various traits [@doi:10.3389/fgene.2021.713230, @doi:10.1038/s41588-019-0385-z].
+TWAS have proven effective by linking genetic variants to gene expression, thereby enhancing our ability to identify putatively causal genes for various traits [@doi:10.3389/fgene.2021.713230, @doi:10.1038/s41588-019-0385-z].
 TWAS employs expression quantitative trait loci (eQTL) data to prioritize genes that are influenced by GWAS variants, offering a more mechanistic link between genetic variation and phenotypic changes.
 Nevertheless, TWAS and similar methods typically focus on individual genes or variants, overlooking the complex interactions among genes that are increasingly recognized as vital to understanding complex traits [@doi:10.1016/j.cell.2017.05.038].